ssc-half-light/wnfs-post/README.md

 ## example

 ### create a post

+`wnfsBlobs.post` will write a given post and blob to your `wnfs` filesystem, and then return the post.

 ```ts
 import { test } from 'tapzero'
 import { createDID, createUsername } from 'wnfs-blobs/util'